 Genesee County Great Start Collaborative

-The Genesee County Great Start Collaborative is a coalition of community agencies, business partners, faith partners, schools, health care providers, parents, and individuals working together to improve programs and services for families with children from birth to age five.
+The Genesee County Great Start Collaborative is a coalition of community agencies, business partners, faith partners, schools, health care providers, parents, and individuals working together to improve programs and services for families with children prenatal to third grade.
 The collaborative pledges to be family guided; community based; nonpartisan; use evidence based strategies with measurable results; and to be accountable to the community.

-The coalition has identified the following priority areas for work group focus:
+The Genesee Great Start Collaborative has identified the following priority areas for work group focus:

 - Improved quality and access to high quality early care and education for children birth - five in Genesee County.